-In our analysis, we began with the first five cohort samples of the HRS that are summarized in Table 1.
+In our analysis, we begin with the first five cohort samples of the HRS, which are summarized in Table 1.
 They provide a total of 30,671 respondents, spanning the birth years from the beginning of the century through 1953, and 9,914 deaths through 2011.
-In addition, about 65 percent of the respondents granted permission to match their information with their Social Security earnings and benefit records, but updated benefit records are only available for those who retired prior to 2008.
-The primary advantage of the HRS is the detailed information that is collected on respondents' socio-economic characteristics, and the circumstance of their death is recorded from an exit interview with a relative or proxy.
-For those with an earnings record, we computed a measure of career earnings as the average of reported nonzero earnings, expressed in 2005 values, over the age range of 41-50.6 Thus, we could use both career earnings and educational attainment as measures of SES.
-However, limiting the analysis to those with a measure of career earnings reduced the sample to 20,153 and the number of deaths to 5,413.
-We experimented with a first-stage estimate of career earnings for those without an earnings record (discussed below) as a means of using the full sample.7
+In addition, about 65 percent of the respondents granted permission to match their information with their Social Security earnings and benefit records, but updated benefit records are available only for those who retired prior to 2008.
+The primary advantage of the HRS is the detailed information that is collected on respondents' socioeconomic characteristics, and the circumstance of their death is recorded from an exit interview with a relative or proxy.
+For those with an earnings record, we computed a measure of career earnings as the average of reported non-zero earnings, expressed in 2005 values, over the age range of 41-50.5 Thus, we could use both career earnings

-6 Nominal earnings in each year were divided by the SSA average wage index with a base of 2005, eliminating the secular growth in wages.
+5 Nominal earnings in each year were divided by the SSA average wage index with a base of 2005, eliminating the secular growth in wages.
 In addition, a large proportion of reported wages prior to 1980 were truncated at the taxable wage maximum.
 However, the earnings records contained information on the quarter in which the worker reached the taxable ceiling.
-We used that information to impute a wage for workers at the taxable ceiling on the assumption that earnings were constant throughout the year.
-In our sample, 50 percent had nonzero earnings in all 10 years and 14 percent were zero in all of the ten-year period.
+We used that information to impute a wage for workers at the taxable ceiling on the and educational attainment as measures of SES.
+However, limiting the analysis to those with a measure of career earnings reduced the sample to 20,153 and the number of deaths to 5,413.
+We experimented with a first-stage estimate of career earnings for those without an earnings record (discussed below) as a means of using the full sample.6